Retirement Article

 What Are Cognitive Functions?

 In a nutshell, cognitive functions are mental activities which include clear thinking, reasoning, and remembering.
-These functions have less to do with age and more to do with lifestyle choices.
+These functions have little to do with age and more to do with lifestyle choices.
 So don't be thinking your foggy thought process or forgetfulness is inevitable because you're “old”.
 That's a poor excuse.

 Here are 5 time-tested mind-stimulating, brain-sharpening skills you need to employ to keep your cognitive function working in your favor.
 They may cost you a little more than a few minutes of your time each day, but the results will be well worth the effort.